rexposadas/stack/README.md

-This is a repository demostrates how to build "things" using Go.
+This is a repository demonstrates how to build "things" using Go.
 Each directory is meant to be a learning tool to help you learn how to build things with go.
-Currently this has content to teach the following:
+Currently, this has content to teach the following:

 1 - Creating web services and running them using `docker`.

 2 - Working `docker compose`

 3 - Working with generics.

+# Goals of the project

+1 - You should be able to pick a top you want to learn, go the directory where that's taught and run + learn everything inside that directory.
+Each directory should be self-contained.
+There should be no need to look at files from a different directory.
+For example.
+If I wanted to learn how to `dockerize` a webservice, I go to the `dockerize` directory and learn how to do it from there.

+2 - Demonstrate how to work with different go technologies.

 # Learning